The Ringtone Society

 Until now the website was a Holland based community, with ringtones from Dutch and international prominent and emerging composers.
 However, between now and October 12th the society will grow as the creations of Australian musicians are added to the ringtone catalogue.

+A quick jump ahead to the future 2020/2021 Australia and the Covid pandemic lockdowns.
 With all the lockdowns we have been experiencing in Australia, particularly if you lived in Melbourne like I do.
 Melbourne, which has spent more time under COVID-19 lockdowns than any other city in the world.
-When the latest lockdown is lifted in a few days although there will be some restrictions still in place, Melbourne, a city of 5 million people will have been under six lockdowns totaling 262 days, or nearly nine months, since March 2020.
+When the latest lockdown is lifted in a few days although there will be some restrictions still in place, Melbourne, a city of 5 million people, will have been under six lockdowns totaling 262 days, or nearly nine months, since March 2020.
 The only cell phone rings I hear is my own phone while I shelter in place.
 Such a cute terminology for having to stay at home except for shopping for food and emergencies or if we have an essential job.
-Like many of us Aussies I have been working at home and in my free time of which there seems to be a lot of at night since we can't go out to social pubs or restaurants, I have been playing pokies and other casino games online.
-Each Thursday I check out the picks of the week's promos at Online Casino Party, an online casino affiliate.
-They obviously cater to the Australian and US markets since they have two pages on the site that lists which games (mostly pokies) offering tournaments, free spins and match bonus opportunities.
-Heck, I will welcome the sound of mobile phone rings if I can only go to my local social club to play pokies with friends and enjoy a couple of VB.
-At the beginning of the pandemic Australia was doing really great, but when the the Delta variant has proven too transmissible to suppress, even with our vaccination rates at almost 80% of the population.
+Like many of us Aussies, I have been working at home and in my free time, of which there seems to be a lot of at night since we can't go out to social pubs or restaurants, I have been browsing my collection of Joker tees and occasionally customizing my phone with a new ringtone - the iconic laugh of The Joker.
+Each Thursday, I check out new Joker themed merchandise and accessories, finding comfort in this unusual hobby which caters to both Australian and US markets, given the global popularity of the character.
+Heck, I will welcome the sound of mobile phone rings if I can only go to my local social club to wear my favorite Joker t-shirt and enjoy a couple of VBs.
+At the beginning of the pandemic Australia was doing really great, but when the Delta variant proved too transmissible to suppress, even with our vaccination rates at almost 80% of the population.
 Something has got to give.
 But enough of my ravings.
 Discussing ring tones is so much less stressful in comparison.
 Who knew in 2006 when ring tones seemed so important to some folks.

 Ring tones will always be annoying